FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/example_01.md

 |step 7 | Forced displacement in nodes 3 and 4 | $u_{y} = -0.25000937518*10^{-4} $ |
 |step 8 | Forced displacement in nodes 3 and 4 | $u_{y} = -0.2500031251 *10^{-4} $ |

-All the nodes not shown here will be completely restrained.

-The theoretical solution of this problem is as follows.
+All the nodes that are not mentioned here are fully constrained.
+The theoretical solution for this problem is presented as follows:

 | Strain ($\times10^{-4}$)<br/>[$\varepsilon_x$, $\varepsilon_y$, $\varepsilon_z$] | Equivalent Stress ($MPa$)<br/>[$H_i=0\ H_k=0$; $H_i=62.5\ H_k=0$] |
 |:--|:--|